veronikapotter/veronikapotter.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. - Computer Science, Northeastern University (expected May 2027)
-* B.A - Computer Science, Univerisity of Vermont (Jan.
+* B.A. - Computer Science, Univerisity of Vermont (Jan.
 2022)
   * Thesis: Interdisciplinary Computer Science (CS) Education - How Can We Tailor CS to English Majors
 * B.S. - Mathematics, University of Vermont (Jan.
 2022)